vdemay/433Rpi/How to decode X10 RF protocol - Homautomation.md

+** Article recovered from Wayback Machine as the site is no longer available **

 In this article I will describe the method I used to decode the X10 RF protocol with a Raspberry Pi.

 Before starting you have to setup correctly a Raspberry and a RF receiver @ 433Mhtz as I described in a [previous post](https://web.archive.org/web/20180913045549/http://www.homautomation.org/2013/09/21/433mhtz-rf-communication-between-arduino-and-raspberry-pi/).